ajeandouble/cheatsheets/softwaredesign_notes.md

 ## DDD building blocks

-> - ***Entities*** are objects with a **distinct identity** that runs through time, like a Customer or an Order.
+> - **_Entities_** are objects with a **distinct identity** that runs through time, like a Customer or an Order.
 Even if all the details change, it's still the same entity because it has a unique identifier.

-> - ***Value Objects*** are objects that matter only because of what they are, not who they are.
+> - **_Value Objects_** are objects that matter only because of what they are, not who they are.
 For example, a Money value object combines an amount and a currency.
 Two Money objects with the same amount and currency are **completely interchangeable**.

-> ***Aggregates*** help maintain consistency by grouping related entities and value objects.
+> - **_Aggregates_** help maintain consistency by grouping related entities and value objects.
 Think of an Order aggregate that includes OrderLines - you want to ensure all order lines are consistent with their parent order.
 The aggregate root (in this case, Order) controls access to its members.

-> - ***Repositories*** provide a way to store and retrieve aggregates, hiding the details of the database.
+> - **_Repositories_** provide a way to store and retrieve aggregates, hiding the details of the database.
 They help maintain the illusion that we're working with an **in-memory collection of objects**.

-> - ***Domain Services*** handle operations that don't naturally belong to any single entity or value object.
+> - **_Domain Services_** handle operations that don't naturally belong to any single entity or value object.
 For example, a transfer between bank accounts might be handled by a TransferService rather than putting that logic in either account.

 # The Mythical Man-Month - Fred Brooks